wydomae/gostack-bootcamp-challenge05/readme.md

 ## GoStack - Rocketseat Bootcamp - Challenge 05

-Application created using ReactJS where you can add repositories and check the issues opened on GitHub. <br />
+Application created using ReactJS and GitHub API to add and list repositories and its list of issues <br />

 Instructions for the challange can be found here: https://github.com/Rocketseat/bootcamp-gostack-desafio-05/blob/master/README.md